All Products

 Automatic restart after replication interruption

-The ECS instance then enters the Enable Replicating, Initial Full Sync, and Replicating states in sequence.
+The ECS instance then enters the Enabling Replication, Replicating Full Data, and Replicating states in sequence.

-1. Enable Replicating: ECS disaster recovery is scanning data on the ECS instance and evaluating the overall data volume.
+1. Enabling Replication: ECS disaster recovery is scanning data on the ECS instance and evaluating the overall data volume.
 In most cases, this process takes a few minutes.

-2. Initial Full Sync: ECS disaster recovery is replicating valid data on the ECS instance to Alibaba Cloud.
+2. Replicating Full Data: ECS disaster recovery is replicating valid data from the ECS instance to Alibaba Cloud.
 The replication duration depends on factors such as the data volume and the network bandwidth of the ECS instance.
 The progress bar in the Server Status column shows the replication progress.

-3. Replicating: After all valid data on the ECS instance is replicated to Alibaba Cloud, Aliyun Replication Service (AReS) monitors all write operations that are performed on the disks of the ECS instance and replicates the incremental data to Alibaba Cloud in real time.
+3. Replicating: After all valid data on the ECS instance is replicated to Alibaba Cloud, Aliyun Replication Service (AReS) monitors all disk write operations on the ECS instance and replicates the incremental data to Alibaba Cloud in real time.

 (Optional) Perform a disaster recovery drill